If you’ve been following the Write Blog at all in the past few months, you know how I feel about anti-customer sales funnels.

 - 5 Selling Skills That Actually Work Today, & Sales Tactics That Need to Die (Quit Cold Pitching!)

 - Goodbye, Sales Funnel & Hello, Marketing Lifecycle: 5 Hot Content Marketing Trends You Need to Know for 2019

 Now when I say anti-customer sales funnels – I mean a very specific type of “funnel.”

 You know these very well.
 They’re the ones that start out with a Facebook ad, featuring an “expert” sitting in a flashy Lamborghini, or ostensibly walking around and showing you his pool and/or house in some exotic location, promising you with eagerness that his genius online money-making methods can make you millions of dollars, too — and when you click, you end up watching a pushy webinar and you’re funneled into a timed-out sales sequence page connected to a hard sales pitch via email that goes on for days on end.

-It’s basically the opposite of valuable, relevant content marketing that serves the audience, of which you already know I’m a big fan.
+It’s the opposite of valuable, relevant content marketing that serves the audience.

 Well, times are ‘a changing.

 Sales funnels may be dying, and we have proof.
 You may have heard of Amanda Bond (A.K.A.
 The Ad Strategist).
 (I sat down with her in a recent episode of The Write Podcast.
 She’s a marketer I really respect.)